pitzer/funky_lights/README.md

-# Funkadelephant Lights
+# The (Im)possible Dialogue
-This project develops a new light system for the Funkadelephant art car.
+This repository is the code developed for The (Im)possible Dialogue art installation at Burning Man 2024.
+It is a fork of [Funky Lights](https://github.com/pitzer/funky_lights), which is the light system we developed for the Funkadelephant art car [@funkadelephant](https://www.instagram.com/funkadelephant).

 ## Setup and installation
 First, install the the legacy Arduino IDE (version 1.8 works).
 The current codebase is unfortunately not compatible with newer Arduino IDE version (2.0+).
 Add the damellis attiny board manager in Settings->“Additional Boards Manager URLs”: https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json